 If you’re a healthcare professional looking to sharpen your skills, you need to know about FOAM.
 (And #foamed.
 And the difference.)

-FOAM (Free Open-Access Medical education, or sometimes Meducation) is a term coined by Dr. Mike Cadogan at the International Conference on Emergency Medicine in June 2012.
+FOAM (or sometimes referred to as FOAMed or Meducation) stands for Free Open-Access Medical education and was coined by Dr. Mike Cadogan at the International Conference on Emergency Medicine in June 2012.
+It is a collection of medical education and resources available to anyone, at anytime, and anywhere.
 As Dr. Cadogan explained then, “what we tried to come up with, in the pub last night, was an alternative name to ‘social media,’ something that might allow other people to come in and enjoy the environs that the APIs or the internet allows us to have.”

 Of course, we recognize and respect that FOAM is bigger than any one company and platform.
 We also acknowledge that Figure 1 is a for-profit company that includes sponsored educational content.